openstack-infra/nodepool/doc/source/configuration.rst

 **optional**

+  ``max-cores``
+    Maximum number of cores usable from this pool.
+This can be used to limit usage of the tenant.
+If not defined nodepool can use all cores up to the quota of the tenant.

   ``max-servers``
     Maximum number of servers spawnable from this pool.
 This can be used to limit the number of servers.
 If not defined nodepool can create as many